In Germany, like in most cultures, it is polite to say “good evening” late evening. You can also say “good night” which is slightly different.

 Those rules will get you through evening greeting and farewell situations in Germany.
 There is no point over-complicating it - learn these rules and try them out in the wild to get used to them and you will be set!

-Why not say guten Abend in our online German meetups (7-day free trial) or try our online intensive courses from A2-C1 and business German.
+Why not say guten Abend in our online German speaking classes (5-day free trial).